-Hence, our 2020 theme is “Kidney Health for Everyone Everywhere – from Prevention to Detection and Equitable Access to Care” aiming to highlights the importance of preventive interventions to avert the onset and progression of kidney disease.
+Hence, our 2021 theme is “Kidney Health for Everyone Everywhere – Living Well with Kidney Disease” aiming to increase education and awareness about effective symptom management and patient empowerment, with the ultimate goal of encouraging meaningful participation in every-day life.
 As World Kidney Day (WKD) is approaching, the kidney organizations and the nephrology community are getting busier to make the best out of the next WKD.

-Another way of marking WKD is to encourage your institution, colleagues and local society to organize awareness activities.
-You still have time to organize an event, so get creative!
-If you need new ideas on the type of event to organize or on how to go about the organization of your event, download our events guide.
 Moreover don’t forget that the WKD material is freely available for download and use under specific conditions.
-Is your event dedicated to school children?
+Is your activity dedicated to school children?
 Make use of the 2 educational School Kits created especially for them!

-If you are an early bird and have already planned a great event for WKD, please make sure to add you event to our world map.
-By pinning your event on the map you will both promote your event, making it easier to locate it for participants and potential supporters, and you will help us have an overview of all the events taking place around the world and ultimately to assess the success of the campaign.
+If you are an early bird and have already planned a great activity for WKD, please make sure to add you activity to our world map.
+By pinning your activity on the map you will both promote your activity, making it easier for participants and potential supporters to know what is going on, and you will help us have an overview of all the activities taking place around the world and ultimately to assess the success of the campaign.

-To boost your event, try to involve local celebrities and press, if you have the chance to do so!
-Ask them to share their support to WKD cause on social media by using our hashtag and tagging us, invite them to your awareness raising event or try to reach out to local and national press, radio and TV stations.
+To boost the visbility of your activity, try to involve local celebrities and press, if you have the chance to do so!
+Ask them to share their support to WKD cause on social media by using our hashtag and tagging us, invite them to participate in your awareness raising activity or try to reach out to local and national press, radio and TV stations.
 You can also research to see whether there are celebrities in your country who have a history of Kidney Disease and actively approach them to get involved in your activity!